 The ICC in contrast, however, includes an exhaustive list of fifty offences relating to war crimes.
 As such, it is by far the most detailed, and includes four main headings, primarily the grave breaches provisions of the Geneva Conventions 1949, followed by ‘other serious violations of the laws and customs applicable in international armed conflict’.
 Also included, are serious violations of Common Article 3 to the Geneva Conventions in relation to international armed conflict, as well as other serious violations of the laws and customs of war regarding non-international armed conflict.
 It is worth mentioning the wording of the first sentence of Article 8, which reads: ‘The Court shall have jurisdiction in respect of war crimes in particular when committed as part of a plan or policy or as part of a large-scale commission of such crimes’.
 Unlike ‘Crimes Against Humanity’, there is in fact no scalar requirement for War Crimes, despite the use of the wording ‘large-scale’.
 A single act which meets the requirements of a war crime, even when committed in isolation, is sufficient.

-a) Required nexus to armed conflict
+(a) Required nexus to armed conflict

 Niyonteze and Military Prosecutor of the Military Tribunal of First instance 2 v Military Appeals Tribunal 1A, Cassation judgment, ILDC 349 (CH 2001), 27th April 2001, Switzerland; Military Supreme Court

-This case concerned a Rwandan citizen residing in Geneva, Nyionteze, who was accused of committing acts during the civil war in his role as bourgmestre (mayor).
+This case concerned a Rwandan citizen residing in Geneva, Niyonteze, who was accused of committing acts during the civil war in his role as bourgmestre (mayor).
 In 1999, the Military Tribunal at First Instance found him to be guilty of, among various counts, homicide, and consequently sentenced him to life imprisonment.
-On appeal in 2000, the Military Appeals Tribunal reversed the judgement in part, but upheld Nyionteze’s conviction of serious violations of Common Article 3 to the Geneva Conventions, and Article 4 of Additional Protocol to the Geneva Conventions 1949.
-Nyionteze then appealed to the Military Supreme Court; he argued that the acts he committed were not breaches of IHL, as there was an insufficient link between those acts, and the armed conflict that took place.
+On appeal in 2000, the Military Appeals Tribunal reversed the judgement in part, but upheld Niyonteze conviction of serious violations of Common Article 3 to the Geneva Conventions, and Article 4 of Additional Protocol to the Geneva Conventions 1949.
+Niyonteze then appealed to the Military Supreme Court; he argued that the acts he had committed were not breaches of international humanitarian law, as there was an insufficient link between those acts and the armed conflict that took place.

 9. The defendant complains of a violation of criminal law (cf. Article 185 (1) (d) CPM), i.e. Articles 108 (3) CPM and 109 (1) CPM, Common Article 3 to the Geneva Conventions, Articles 146 and 147 of Geneva Convention IV and Article 4 of Additional Protocol II.
 He argues that the acts attributed to him (cf. supra paragraphs 6 and 7) do not fall within a link of close connection with the Rwanda conflict and consequently do not fulfill the objective conditions for him to be considered as the perpetrator of the aforementioned violations of international humanitarian law.